BytesOfMan/the-crypto-guy/content/posts/20200505thedigitalgoldrush.md

 This was a big migration.
 The entire population of Seattle would not reach 80,000 until 1900.

 The Klondike Gold Rush is unique as one of the last great gold rushes, and its cultural legacy endures to this day.
-Disney's Scrooge McDuck, who we can all imagine swimming in his money pit, first struck it rich in the Klondike.
+Disney's Scrooge McDuck, famous for swimming in his mythical money pit, first struck it rich in the Klondike.

 Indeed, we have an almost innate association of gold with wealth.
 That's why some crypto promoters love to call bitcoin **"digital gold."**